cakephp/docs/en/installation.rst

 your CakePHP application accessible at http://www.example.com/cake\_2\_0/.

-Using one CakePHP checkout for multiple applications
+Using one CakePHP Checkout for multiple Applications
 ----------------------------------------------------

 If you are developing a number of applications, it often makes sense to have